New Crops for Pacific Island Agroforestry

 8. Conduct a phone survey of at least 30 agricultural extension professionals and practitioners 3 months after distribution to evaluate behavioral impact.

-Authors were identified for all 32 crops, and a list posted to http://www.agroforestry.net/scps/
+Authors have been found for all 32 crops, and a list posted to <http://www.agroforestry.net/scps/>.

-Production is proceeding, with 15 manuscripts received by the Project Coordinator to date.
-These manuscripts are in various stages of production, including first edits, author revisions, outside review, and final formatting.
+Production is proceeding, with 27 manuscripts covering 32 crops received by the Project Coordinator.
+These manuscripts are either complete (see Objective 5 below), in author revisions, outside review, or final formatting.

 No progress to date.